 The AP shall generate its own nonce and construct an Authentication frame for the STA.
 This frame shall contain the FILS wrapped data which encapsulates EAP-Finish/Re-auth packet received from the Authentication Server.
 In addition, if PFS is used, the Element field of the Authentication frame sent by the AP contains the AP’s ephemeral public key.
 In this frame, the AP shall set the Authentication sequence number to 2.

 If PFS is being used for the exchange, STA’s public key shall be converted from an octet string to an element according to the conversion in 11.3.7.2.5 (Octet string to element conversion).
 Then the AP shall verify the STA's public key in a group-specific fashion as described in 5.6.2.3 of NIST SP 800-56a-R2.
 If verification fails, the AP shall terminate the FILS authentication protocol.
 Otherwise, the AP shall perform the group's scalar-op (see 11.3.4.1 (General)) with the STA's ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, ss.

-Upon transmission of the FILS Authentication frame, the AP shall perform key derivation per 11.11.2.4 (PTKSA establishment with FILS authentication).
+The AP transmits the Authentication frame to the STA.
+Upon transmission of the FILS Authentication frame, the AP shall proceed to key establishment per 11.11.2.4 (Key establishment with FILS authentication).

 Instruct the editor to modify section 11.11.2.2.5 as indicated:

-11.11.2.2.5 Step-2 IEEE 802.11 Authentication: STA requirements
+11.11.2.2.5 Non-AP STA Processing of Authenticaton frame

 The STA processes the received Authentication frame as follows.